aiformankind/aiformankind.github.io/README.md

 Together we can make things happen !

-AI For Mankind is founded by [Wei Shung Chung](https://www.linkedin.com/in/wei-shung-chung-01326a7/) as a [meetup group](https://www.meetup.com/AI-for-Mankind/) in April 2018.
+AI For Mankind was founded by [Wei Shung Chung](https://www.linkedin.com/in/wei-shung-chung-01326a7/) as a [meetup group](https://www.meetup.com/AI-for-Mankind/) in April 2018.
 It was registered as a nonprofit organization in May 2019.

 ## Join Our Slack Channel
 - [AI For Mankind Slack Channel](https://tinyurl.com/vch2z68)